aws-samples/shopfloor-connectivity/docs/core/target-configuration.md

 ## Examples

-**<u>Note: TargetConfigurations always are instances of extented types with specific additional properties for the implementation of that type of target adapter.</u>**
+**<u>Note: TargetConfigurations always are instances of extended types with specific additional properties for the implementation of that type of target adapter.</u>**

 Basic in-process configuration with local TargetType (not requiring AWS credentials)